 Question 10b.
-Read the map you built and build an accompanying paragraph that describes the spatial distribution of the dinner-time pizza service market.
+Read the map you built and build an accompanying paragraph that describes the spatial distribution of the lunch-time dine-in pizza market.

 Question 11a.
-Build a reference map of Carlisle Borough (designed to fit perfectly into your report; TIF format; at least 600 DPI, LZW file compression) that shows which shops in Carlisle will deliver pizza after 11 PM.
+Build a reference map (designed to fit perfectly into your report; TIF format; at least 600 DPI, LZW file compression) that shows which shops in Carlisle will deliver pizza after 11 PM.
 After building a user-friendly figure caption, add another sentence that reports your Definition Query expression (syntax counts).